morganstanley/needle/readme.md

 carWithNoEngine.engine === null //True
 ```

+`IMPORTANT`: You can only pass undefined to constructor params which either support injection or default value.
+Type safety must be adhered to so `SuperPowerfulEngine` in this case must extend `Engine` type to be valid to the compiler.

 # Lazy injection

 In certain situations, constructing the entire dependency tree can either be expensive or alternatively might introduce side effects you want to avoid.
 In those cases `Lazy` injectables can be useful.
 Lazy injectables provide a placeholder injection type of `LazyInstance<T>` which will only construct the target injectable when its value property is read.